spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-cluster-backup.md

 # Validate

-You can follow the steps below to validate creating a backup in Palette.
+Use the following steps to validate creating a backup in Palette.
 <br />

 1. Log in to [Palette](https://console.spectrocloud.com/).